 - Applicants must already have started their course.

-- All the supporting evidence requested in the application form MUST be provided, to avoid delaying the student's application.
+- All the supporting evidence requested in the Access to Learning Fund Guidance Notes MUST be provided, to avoid delaying the student's application.

 - Students must have applied for all the financial support to which they are entitled, including the maximum Student Loans, Grants & allowances following financial assessment by Student Finance, or a Postgraduate Loan as appropriate, and any Welfare Benefits, Tax Credits or Universal Credit that they (or their partner) are entitled to.